This post was most recently updated on October 29th, 2020.Reading Time: 4 minutes.

 The XML for Step 2

 Quite often, I feel like using WordPress is roughly as pleasant as shooting yourself in the leg with an air rifle.
-It’s got little enough power it’s not going to kill you, but it’s still a stupid thing to do, and hurts.
+It’s got so little power it’s not going to kill you, but it’s still a stupid thing to do, and hurts.

 Then again, I don’t really want to shoot myself in the leg with anything powerful either.
 I guess WordPress will do.